Nextiva / Blog / VoIP

 You also need call encryption with standards such as Transport Layer Security and Secure Real-Time Transport Protocol, which protect all your calls from interception.

-And if you work with particularly sensitive data, such as patient information, make sure your provider of choice is HIPAA compliant.
+And if you work with particularly sensitive data, such as patient information, make sure your potential provider is HIPAA compliant.

 🔲 Test every integration you want to use